Wills and Trusts in California

 Pour Over Will

 Most estate plans also include a pour-over will when there is a revocable living trust.
 A pour over will directs the Executor to transfer any assets, not held in trust, to the Trustee who will then administer according to the terms of the trust.
 For a more in-depth understanding of trusts and to decide if settling a trust is right for you, contact a wills and trusts attorney at Arata, Swingle, Van Egmond & Heitlinger.

 Our Firm’s Wills and Trusts Practice

 The wills and trusts attorneys at Arata, Swingle, Van Egmond & Heitlinger have knowledgeable and practical experience drafting wills and trusts.
 Our attorneys keep current on the law surrounding wills and trusts.
-One of our experienced and knowledgeable wills and trusts attorneys will work one to one with you to draft a will or trust that addresses your concerns and parallels your intentions.
+An experienced and knowledgeable will and trust attorney in Modesto will work one to one with you to draft a will or trust that addresses your concerns and parallels your intentions.